35 Popular Songs in Minor Keys (with Tabs and Videos)

-As music lovers, we’ve all heard the old thumb rule to check whether a song is in a major or minor key – “if it sounds happy, it’s in a major key, and if it sounds sad, that’s a minor key.”
+As music lovers, we’ve all heard the old thumb rule to check whether a song is in a major or minor key.
+It’s often said, “if it sounds happy, it’s in a major key, and if it sounds sad, that’s a minor key.”
 Well, buckle up because you’re in for a surprise.

 There are breakup songs like Adele’s “Someone Like You,” that’s written in A major, while Oasis’ upbeat campfire favorite hit “Wonderwall” that’s played in F sharp minor.
 And while many people think that popular songs are mostly written in the major key, you’ll be surprised to know just how many chartbusters across genres are in the minor key!

-Here’s a roundup of 35 popular songs in minor keys from various genres like rock, blues, pop, funk, and folk.
+Here are a ton of popular songs in minor keys from various genres like rock, blues, pop, funk, and folk.
 So let’s get started, shall we?

 List of Popular Songs in Minor Keys